-The outstanding balance of interest-bearing loans went up by P7.86 million mainly due to loan availments by RCI.
-Increases in the account due to certain loan availments were partially offset by principal repayments made.
+The outstanding balance of interest-bearing loans went up by P165.71 million mainly due to loan availments of FEU and RCI.
+Increase in the account due to certain loan availments, were partially offset by principal repayments made by FEU on currently maturing loans.